yijisoo/yijisoo.github.io/_drafts/2020-1-6-Indistractable.md

 Ritual.
 I might need a daily ritual to make myself more focused person.

 One thing that I found refreshing is that other succesful people also experience the same problem.

+This book is also covering the work environment.
+If the work environment is full of distraction, there is something wrong about it.
+In order to cure this problem, the author suggested to have "psychological safety" in the team, so that members in the team can feel comfortable in speaking up.

+Page 178 (58%), 9:58pm, 1/12/2020